plenteum-app-services/blockchain-cache-api/README.md

 ## API

-See https://docs.turtlepay.io/blockapi/ for the full REST API provided by this package.
+See https://www.plenteum.com/docs/blockchain-cache-api/ for the full REST API provided by this package.

 ###### (c) 2018 TurtlePay™ Development Team
+###### (c) 2019 Plenteum Development Team